diegofontecilla/cookingWeb/README.md

 * You need to have a [GitHub](https://github.com/) account and a [DockerHub](https://www.docker.com/) account

-## Install dependencies on mac machine
+## Install dependencies on mac machine (to spin up Jenkins container in local machine)

 * Install [Docker](https://docs.docker.com/docker-for-mac/install/)
 * Install git in your machine: `brew install git`